ci-for-research/self-hosted-runners/ubuntu-docker/README.md

 #### Accessing Docker container

-If you need an access to a shell on running Docker container:
+If you need access to a shell on the running Docker container:

 ```shell
 docker exec -ti github-actions-runner /bin/bash